Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: The linear model

-Integrating Re$_\tau(1 - z) \nu / \nu_T(z)$ provides the mean velocity profile $U(z)$.
-The constants $\kappa_1 = 0.426$ and $\kappa_2 = 25.4$ give the best fit to the mean velocity profile of a DNS simulation at Re$_\tau = 2003$ \cite{Hoyas2006,DelAlamo2006}.
+An analytical fit is used \citep{cess1958survey} for the eddy viscosity profile $\nu_T$ as in several previous studies \citep{Pujals2009,DelAlamo2006,moarref2012model,illingworth2018estimating}: Integrating Re$_\tau(1 - z) \nu / \nu_T(z)$ provides the mean velocity profile $U(z)$.
+The constants $\kappa_1 = 0.426$ and $\kappa_2 = 25.4$ give the best fit to the mean velocity profile of a DNS simulation at Re$_\tau = 2003$ \citep{Hoyas2006,DelAlamo2006}.
 Controlling perturbations in the flow will alter the mean velocity profile and with it the linear model itself (which is formed about the mean).
 The controller, therefore, needs to be robust to account for any changes in the mean flow.
 It would be interesting to study robustness, but this is beyond the scope of this study.

 We need to express the flow in state-space form to access standard tools from dynamics and control.
-To do so, we first take Fourier transforms in the homogeneous streamwise and spanwise directions to express the flow in the Orr-Sommerfeld Squire form and then discretize in the wall-normal direction using Chebyshev collocation of order $200$.
-Convergence has been checked for all set-ups by doubling the number of grid points; it was shown that the $\mathcal H_2$-norm has converged towards a finite value.
+To do so, we first take Fourier transforms in the homogeneous streamwise and spanwise directions to express the flow in the Orr-Sommerfeld Squire form and then discretize in the wall-normal direction using Chebyshev collocation of order $N = 200$.
+Convergence has been checked for all control set-ups by doubling the number of grid points; it was shown that the tested results change by less than $0.6\%$ (see \ref{J2:sec:converg}).
 Finally, we express the Orr-Sommerfeld Squire equations as a linear state-space model: